quicwg/base-drafts/writeups/base-drafts.md

 as the MIB Doctor, YANG Doctor, media type, and URI type reviews.
 -->

-No such formal reviews were applicable to this document set.
+No formal review requirements are applicable to this document set.

 ## 13. Split References